 Creating a Disavow File

-Google’s link disavow tool works with appropriately formatted text files.
+Google’s disavow links tool works with appropriately formatted text files.
 From Google:

 You’ll download a file containing all the pages linking to your site.
 Use this to create a text file (the file type must be .txt and it must be encoded in UTF-8 or 7-bit ASCII) containing only the links you want to disavow—one link per line.
 If you want Google to ignore all links from an entire domain (like example.com), add the line "domain:example.com".
 Your text file can include additional information about excluded links, as long as each line of description begins with the "#" character (all lines beginning with # will be ignored).
 Don't upload the entire list of links to your site: the text file that you upload is the list of links you want Google to ignore.